Your journey at a glance

 Tuck into a wholesome breakfast and head off on a three to four-hour self-drive adventure to Onguma Tented Camp the on the outskirts of Etosha National Park.

-Overnight in the Eastern outskirts of Ethosha National Park Day 4 - 6
+Spend 2 nights on the eastern outskirts of Etosha National Park Day 4 - 6

 Etosha is one of Africa’s great wildlife parks and Namibia’s prime wildlife conservation area.
 Spanning a vast 22 300 km², it consists mostly of grassy plains around a huge saltpan, which becomes a beautiful lake after heavy rains and attracts large flocks of pink candy-floss-coloured flamingos.
 Etosha hosts a vast array of animals, including the Big Five, as well as giraffes and rare and unusual species like the black-faced impala, Hartmann’s Mountain zebra or the smallest antelope in the world, the Damara dik-dik.
 Large herds of elephant can also be seen, while predators range from lion to black-backed jackal.
 The wildlife in Etosha congregates around the watering holes, making for exciting and productive game viewing.